The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.

 Make sure you meet both parents and that they are both relaxed in your company.

 As with any closely bred pedigree dog, inherited diseases may be an issue.
-Make sure your breeder will guarantee the health of your puppy, and take them to the vet for a clean bill of health.
+Make sure your breeder will guarantee the health of your puppy, and take the puppy to your vet in the first day or two, for a clean bill of health.

 In the case of old family red nose Pitbulls this is even more pertinent.